cody-quinn/YARMS/README.md

 1. Run `yarn build:development` to build the frontend code
 2. Run `cargo build` to build the backend (or `cargo run` to build & run it)
-3. The final built binary will be located at `./target/debug/yarms`.
+3. The final built binary will be located at `./target/debug/yarms`

 #### 🌐 Building for a production environment

+1. Run `yarn build:production` to build the frontend code
-1. Run `cargo build --release`.
-This will automatically run the proper yarn command to build for produciton.
+2. Run `cargo build --release` to build the backend (or `cargo run --release` to build & run it)
-2. The final built binary will be located at `./target/release/yarms`.
+3. The final built binary will be located at `./target/release/yarms`

 ## ⚖️ License